 Multi-sectoral and integrated efforts are required to combat the growing threat of childhood obesity.
-To this end, the Department of Health launched the "StartSmart@school.hk Pilot Project" in 30 pre-primary institutions in school year 2010/11 to encourage and support them in their pursuit of cultivating healthy eating and active living habits in children.
-Based on the positive experience of the pilot project, the Department of Health has partnered with the Education Bureau, the Leisure and Cultural Services Department, and stakeholders in pre-primary education and child health to form a Task Force and implement a territory-wide "StartSmart@school.hk" Campaign in school year 2011/12.
+To this end, the Department of Health launched the "StartSmart@school.hk Pilot Project" in 30 kindergartens and child care centres in the 2010/11 school year to encourage and support them in their pursuit of cultivating healthy eating and active living habits in children.
+Based on the positive experience of the pilot project, the Department of Health has partnered with the Education Bureau, the Leisure and Cultural Services Department, and stakeholders in pre-primary education and child health to form a Task Force and implement a territory-wide "StartSmart@school.hk" Campaign in the 2011/12 school year.

 To enquire about this Campaign or to request health education materials concerned, please contact us: